Air Defence Battalion (Lithuania): History

 The present Air Defence Battalion is considered to be a revival of a similar unit in the air force of independent Republic of Lithuania between the World Wars, active from 1935 to 1940.

 In 1998, efforts to develop and strengthen the LTAF defence capabilities began under supervision of Col. Česlovas Braziulis.
 That same year, Swedish Defence officials offered to donate weaponry, technical documentation and training programmes to for a battalion.
 At this time, the idea of establishing the battalion started to become a reality.

 From 1999 to 2000 a group of LTAF troops took studies in military training institutions units in Sweden, where they received theoretical knowledge and practical experience working with battalion weaponry.

 In July 2000, the LTAF established the Air Defence Battalion.
 Lt.
 Col. Remigijus Daujotis was appointed as Commander of the Battalion.

 In September 2000, the Battalion received the first consignment of combat equipment from Sweden.
 Another shipment of combat equipment and ammunition arrived at the end of 2000.
 According to the bilateral agreement with Sweden, Swedish advisers who help Lithuanians adapt to the battalion's equipment presently work in the Air Defence Battalion.

 In June 2020 the first Battery of NASAMS (National Advanced Surface to Air Missile System) medium-range air defence systems procured from Norway was delivered to the Battalion.
 The personnel is planned to be fully trained by 2021 and integration of the systems into the NATO Integrated Air and Missile Defence System (NATINAMDS) will begin along with that.

+After February 2022, during the Russian invasion of Ukraine, Lithuania has donated 2 NASAMS launchers, FIM-92 Stinger MANPADS', and 36 Bofors L70 anti-aircraft guns to Ukraine.